Tax Assessors' Office

 The Board of Tax Assessors is comprised of three local taxpayers who are appointed for six year terms by the Board of Commissioners.
 The primary responsibility of the Board of Tax Assessors is to appraise property at fair market value as of January 1 of each year.

-The Fayette Assessors have a staff of ten appraisers, one GIS mapping technician, one clerk and two appraiser aides.
+The Fayette Assessors have a staff of ten appraisers, one GIS mapping technician, one administrative assistant and one appraiser aide.
 These appraisers track ownership changes, parcel boundaries, zoning, use, building and property characteristics, tax exemptions, trends in sales prices, constructions costs, rents, incomes, expenses and personal property assets in order to appraise property each year.
 Real estate, furniture, fixtures, machinery, equipment, inventory, boats, aircraft, heavy duty equipment, mobile homes and motor vehicles are appraised by staff.

 The appraisal staff is required to adhere to the Appraisal Procedures Manual established by the State of Georgia Department of Revenue.
 Much of the data gathered and used by the Assessors' staff is public and can be viewed during normal business hours, 8 a.m. to 5 p.m., Monday through Friday.